 Asphalt roofing is relatively new to the Australian market but has been much more prolific in overseas markets like the US for over 100 years.
-There are two types of asphalt shingles that are commonly available - organic and fibreglass.
-Organic shingles have a base layer made from waste paper, cellulose or wood fibres that are infused with asphalt with another top layer of asphalt applied.
+There are two types of asphalt shingles that are commonly available — organic and fibreglass.
+Organic shingles have a base layer made from waste paper, cellulose, or wood fibres that are infused with asphalt, and another top layer of asphalt is applied.
 Fibreglass shingles have a base layer of fibreglass that is bonded together with a urea-formaldehyde resin.

 Asphalt shingles come in a variety of colours and patterns making them a visually appealing choice.
-The fibreglass option also has high fire resistance which is often an important consideration for Australian conditions.
+The fibreglass option also has high fire resistance, which is often an important consideration for Australian conditions.
 Both are robust and durable products that require little ongoing maintenance.
-There are also specialised options for those that live in high wind areas.
+There are also specialised options for those who live in high-wind areas.

-There’s no denying the kerb appeal of a house with a tile roof especially one in the style of a Spanish Mission or Mediterranean-style home - one of the most iconic roof styles of all time.
-Clay tiles are also very durable, as well as being fire and insect resistant.
-Aesthetically, they come in a variety of colours and finishes and can also be recycled giving them fantastic sustainability credentials.
+There’s no denying the kerb appeal of a house with a tile roof, especially one in the style of a Spanish Mission or Mediterranean-style home — one of the most iconic roof styles of all time.
+Clay tiles are also very durable and fire, and are insect-resistant.
+Aesthetically, they come in a variety of colours and finishes and can also be recycled, giving them fantastic sustainability credentials.

 On the downside, tiles are a heavier roofing option and so require extra structural support, which may add to a project’s construction costs.
 They can also break if walked on so any roof repairs need to be done with caution which can also be more time-consuming, costly and technically challenging.

 Unlike some steel roof options, copper will never rust or corrode making it an ideal roof material for coastal locations.
 It doesn’t even require any special coatings or finishes to achieve this.
-Copper is highly recyclable, as a matter of fact, most copper roofing material contains at least 75 per cent recycled content.
+Copper is highly recyclable.

 On the downside, copper is a very soft metal, which means it can be easily dented by hail or stray objects.
-Copper is also susceptible to fluctuations in temperature and has a tendency to expand and contract, which, if not properly installed, can lead to potential water ingress issues.
+Copper is also susceptible to temperature fluctuations and tends to expand and contract, which, if not properly installed, can lead to potential water ingress issues.

 While the term corrugated iron is a bit of a misnomer these days (having been made from steel for more than a century) it is an Australian icon that has been used on house and shed roofs right across our great land.
 Its durability is renowned and advances in technology have seen the introduction of many different styles and finishes.